python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/sir-lancebot.md

 ---

-While not required, we advise you set `USE_FAKEREDIS` to `true` in development to avoid the need of setting up a Redis server.
+While not required, we advise you set `REDIS_USE_FAKEREDIS` to `true` in development to avoid the need of setting up a Redis server.
 It does mean you may lose persistent data on restart but this is non-critical.
 Otherwise, please see the below linked guide for Redis related variables.
 {: .notification .is-warning }